-Documentation guidelines are explained in this Handbook section titled "Documentation Guidelines for Disability Types" and are also available on the NPRC webpage or can be emailed to the student upon request.
+Documentation guidelines are explained in this Handbook section titled "Documentation Guidelines for Disability Types" and can be emailed to the student upon request.

 - 4. Upon receipt of the documentation of disability, the ODSS will review the request and the documentation/recommendations that have been made by the professional who provided the documentation. - 5.
 ODSS will then contact the student to schedule a meeting/discussion to explore, determine, and facilitate reasonable accommodations.